alexispaz/HTIDocking-Cov2/README.md

 # Content

-In folder `structures/` you can find the protein structures and docking boxes used in the publication.
+In folder `structures/` you can find the protein structures used in the publication.

 Inside `hards/` folder you can find the scripts used to obtain by the high active repurpoused drugs (HARDs) list, following the procedure explained in